 The rule above marked “Creation Date” is a safeguard to let you test out your flow with a new task in Asana before syncing historical tasks to Excel.
 If you trash this condition, then you can sync all historical tasks that match your rules.

-There can be a lot of variability here that will depend on your particular needs and tool setup.
-By customizing your Asana tags, you can be even more precise about what kind of data is shared with Excel.
-Here’s very simple set of rules from our demo:
+By customizing Asana tags, you can be even more precise about what kind of data is shared with Excel:

 Rules to sync strategic account tasks from Asana to Excel